marek-iiasa/yayue/models/mcma/docs/source/user_guide.rst

 three criteria, and optionally exports the results for problems-specific analysis in the substantive model's variables space.
-Additionally, it is possible to enable clustering of the computed Pareto-front, as well as provide own aspiration and reservation points and even manipulate the accuracy of the results.j
+Additionally, it is possible to enable clustering of the computed Pareto-front, as well as provide own aspiration and reservation points and even manipulate the accuracy of the results.

 Overview of ``pymcma``
 ----------------------